Kerry Courtney MBACP, NCS, BA (Hons) Humanistic Counselling, PG Adv Dip.

 If you feel ready to explore an issue you are struggling with and would like someone to walk your journey with you, please do not hesitate to contact me via email or phone call to arrange an assessment.

 I have a Facebook page where I post tips and information on different issues.
-This month the focus is on DECISION MAKING and exploring ways to help you become more resilient, decisive and in control of your own needs.
+This month the focus is on IDENTITY and exploring ways to help you understand who you are and being aware of your own needs.

 Training, qualifications & experience